-In order to ensure patient safety and security, South College requires all students to complete a criminal background check prior to formal enrollment or matriculation into the DPT program.
-An additional background check and/or drug test may be required prior to beginning clinical experiences in year two of the program.
+In order to ensure patient safety and security, South College requires a criminal background check prior to any applicant being admitted.
+An additional background check and/or drug testing may be required prior to beginning clinical experiences in year two of the program.
 Applicants should be aware that a prior criminal background could restrict the ability to obtain professional state licensure.
 Acceptance into a South College program does not imply or guarantee that a student will be able to obtain such licensure.

 Prior to entering the South College Doctor of Physical Therapy Program, students must submit health provider proof of a health examination and updated information of immunization health certificate indicating TB testing results and HBV immunization series.